What You Will Think About at Your Mother’s Deathwatch

 About the Author:

-Shawn Nocher's work has appeared in a number of online journals including Literary Mama, Five on The Fifth, and Eunoia Review, and a piece won an honorable mention in Glimmer Train's 2018 Very Short Fiction contest.
-Her debut novel is scheduled to be released by Blackstone Press in early 2021.
+Shawn Nocher's work has appeared or is forthcoming in a number of online journals including Pithead Chapel, Literary Mama, Five on The Fifth, and Eunoia Review, and a piece won an honorable mention in Glimmer Train's 2018 Very Short Fiction contest.
+Her debut novel, A HAND TO HOLD IN DEEP WATER, is scheduled for release June, 2021 from Blackstone Publishing.
 She lives in Baltimore City with an assortment of sassy rescue animals--but no rats.

 About the Artist: